catspeed-cc/sd-webui-forge-docker/README.md

 The way to fix it and cut down startup time is to make your own shellscript that starts/stops each container instead of removing it.
 If you are unsure, just wait for the container to start ... :) I might or might not do something about that for v1.0.0 ;)

 ## Large Image Warning:
 Holy crap!
 The image ...
 YES the image is large.
 It starts with the fact that we need a full Ubuntu image with cuda12 for this machine learning / AI task.
 Then you have the original repository being required to fetch other repositories at runtime on launch to function.
 When I dockerized this everything was "baked into" the image.
-Unfortunately I do not see any way around this, even if the developer used submodules, they still have to be initialized and "baked into" the image.
+Unfortunately I do not see any way around this, even if the _upstream developers_ used submodules, they still have to be initialized and "baked into" the image.
 ML/AI related source repositories and models are _very_ large, due to the nature of the task.

 Do not worry, I have _not_ loaded it with 1000's of models :P